Angelo La Barbera

-Gaia Servadio, an English/Italian journalist who wrote a biography on Angelo La Barbera, described him as the symbol of the quick, clever gangster.
-The new post-war mafioso who in the end became the victim of the many politicians he himself had built.
+Gaia Servadio, an English/Italian journalist who wrote a biography on Angelo La Barbera, described him as the symbol of the quick, clever gangster – the new post-war mafioso who in the end became the victim of the many politicians he himself had built.
 He represented the proletariat who tried to become mafioso, middle class, and ultimately did not succeed.

 Mafia career

 Angelo and Salvatore La Barbera were born in the slums of the neighbourhood of Partanna-Mondello in Palermo.
 Their father was an itinerant charcoal burner and vendor.
 They started with petty larceny and murder and raised themselves to become prominent leaders of a new generation of mafiosi in the 1950s and 1960s who made their fortune in real estate transactions, cigarette smuggling and heroin trafficking.
 The brothers were bent on transcending the indignities of their poverty.
 Angelo la Barbera became the protégé of a local Mafia boss, and by 1952 they had organized a building supply company.
 They then murdered the right-hand man to the contractor Salvatore Moncada, so that they could become the construction entrepreneur’s lieutenants.

 By 1955 Angelo La Barbera had become the vice-boss and de facto head of the Palermo Centro cosca.
-One of the La Barbera’s hitmen was Tommaso Buscetta, who subsequently became a pentito (collaborating witness) in 1984.
+One of La Barbera’s hitmen was Tommaso Buscetta, who subsequently became a pentito (collaborating witness) in 1984.
 Still in his thirties, Angelo la Barbera began acting like a man of affairs, acquiring bulldozers, trucks and other construction equipment as well as apartment buildings.
-Generous and charming, he assumed the life style of a Chicago gangster of the 1930s, with new cars, luxurious clothes and frequent visits to Milan and Rome, where he stayed in the best hotels, surrounded by beautiful women.
+Generous and charming, he embraced a flamboyant lifestyle marked by new cars, luxurious clothes and frequent visits to Milan and Rome, where he stayed in the best hotels, surrounded by beautiful women.
 Buscetta remembers Angelo La Barbera as "arrogant and haughty".

 The La Barbera brothers together with other upstart Mafia bosses like Pietro Torretta and their henchmen formed the so-called ‘New Mafia’ which adopted new gangster techniques.
 Other smaller cosche came to recognize the supremacy of these bosses – a supremacy achieved by sheer violence.
-Men who were starting their ‘careers’ in their shadow were forming into new generation of mafiosi; they had initiative, and the road to leadership of a cosca had suddenly become quicker and available to those who were fast with their tommy-guns.
+Men who were starting their ‘careers’ in their shadow were forming into new generation of mafiosi; they had initiative, and the road to the leadership of a cosca had suddenly become quicker and available to those who were fast with their tommy-guns.
 One of these upstarts was Tommaso Buscetta, another was Gerlando Alberti.